NickZaharia308/GlobalWaves/README.md

     * Library: Central Storing Entity *(A.K.A.
 CSE)* that follows the Singleton pattern and keeps the essential program lists.

 * <font color="lighblue">user/entities/</font>
   * Package that contains both passive entities **(specialEntities/ and audio/)** and active entities such as: users, hosts and artists which use commands.
+In this package we also find the Music Player, used for listening the tracks and the Page Menu, that allows the user to select different pages.

 ### OOP Concepts

  * #### Design Patters
    * Library follows the **Singleton Design Pattern** because we only want one instance of the library that stores all of the arrays.

    * The page system uses the **Observer Design Pattern** so that if a normal user has an artist/host page selected, it will be notifed if something on that page changes.
 In this case the relation in one-to-many, where **Subjects** are hosts and artists and **Observers** are normal users.

-   * The page system also uses the **Command Design Pattern**
+   * The page system also uses the **Command Design Pattern**.
+We need a history of the pages accessed by a user (Home, Liked Content, Artist page or Host page).
+This also enables commands like **undo** and **redo** that help the user navigate through pages easier.

+   * Notifications are implemented using **Observer Design Pattern**.
+Those are used, when a user wants to find out about the latest posts of artists or hosts.
+The **Subjects** are artists and hosts and the **Observers** are normal users, similarly to the page system.
+Notifications happen when hosts / artists add: albums, podcasts, merch or announcements.

+   * Previously, users were created inside the *AddUser* class, but extending the codebase was cumbersome, using only that class.
+Thus, **Factory Design Pattern** was introduces, to ease the creation of users and to improve extensibility of the code.

  * #### Inheritance
-   * All commands extend the command class, artists and hosts extend the users class and the user implements the Observer interface.
+   * All commands extend the *Command* class.
+   * *Artist* and *Host* extend the *Users* class.
+   * *Users* implements the *PageObserver*, *NotificationObserver* interfaces.
+   * *Artist* implements *NotificationSubject* interfaces.

  * #### Encapsulation
    * Classes have their fields as private (or protected in some cases), because it helps in maintaining a consistent state, facilitating future changes to the internal representation of the class without affecting external code.
 This translates to: